rajeevreflex/GitTest/README.md

   pip install jenkins-job-builder
 ```

+On macOS, it's recommended that you use the flag "-p /usr/bin/python2.7" when creating the virtualenv.
+This is to ensure that the System Keychain is used when checking the SSL certificate of the Jenkins server.
+Using the Homebrew version of Python may result in SSL certificate validation errors.

 ## Are there any third-party plugins that need to be installed?

 Yes, install the following via `pip`